Signature Programs Application

 The Delta Academy

 The Delta Academy was created out of an urgent sense that bold action was needed to save our young females ages 11-14 from the perils of academic failure, low self-esteem, and crippled futures.
-Delta Academy provides an opportunity for local Delta chapters to enrich and enhance the education that our young teens receive in public schools across the nation.
+Delta Academy provides an opportunity for Montgomery (AL) Alumnae Chapter to enrich and enhance the education that our young teens receive in public schools across the nation.
 Specifically, we augment their scholarship in math, science, and technology, their opportunities to provide service in the form of leadership through service learning, and their sisterhood, defined as the cultivation service learning, and their sisterhood, defined as the cultivation and maintenance of relationships.